Taxation in Russia: Federal taxes

-Unified social tax is accrued on all employer-to-employee payments which are deductible for profit tax purposes; non-deductible payments like dividends or charity are not subject to UST.
+Unified social tax (UST) is accrued on all employer-to-employee payments which are deductible for profit tax purposes; non-deductible payments like dividends or charity are not subject to UST.
 Pensions, severance pay, and travel expenses are not taxable.
 The schedule is regressive: annual income up to 280,000 roubles is taxed at 26 percent; marginal rate for income above 600,000 roubles is 2 percent.
 Rates in agriculture and in special high technology parks are lower.
 Note that a significant part of mandatory contributions to Pension Fund is not included in UST.

 Pension Fund deficits have caused calls to increase UST rates or switch from regressive to flat rates.
 A proposal for a flat UST was initiated in July 2008 by INSOR, Dmitry Medvedev's think tank and further detailed in Putin's proposals made October 1, 2008.

 Workplace accident insurance, enacted later, is not part of UST or the Tax Code.
 Each employer must contribute to group accident insurance.
 The rate varies between 0.2 percent and 8.5 percent, depending on the type of business.
 The rate for trading companies is 0.2 percent and for transportation companies 0.7 percent.